ApryseSDK/pdftron-react-native/README.md

 ##### multiTabEnabled
 bool, optional, default to false

-Defines whether viewer will show tabs for documents opened.
+Defines whether viewer will use tabs in order to have more than one document open simultaneously (like a web browser).
 Changing the [`document`](#document) prop value will cause a new tab to be opened with the associated file.

 ```js
 <DocumentView